When the part offers its whole to the Whole, the Whole makes the part whole

-Thus, the way to completeness is counterintuitive: not seek to get the best from outside inside, but to get the best from inside us and offer it to the one who is best outside and inside.
+Thus, the way to completeness is counterintuitive: not seeking to get the best from outside inside, but getting out our best from inside us and offering it to the One who is the best outside and inside.

 When we act in a mood of service to Krishna, offering our consciousness to him, he becomes pleased and manifests himself in our heart.
 And he alone can satisfy us – the capacity of all worldly objects to provide satisfaction is like a spark, whereas his capacity is like that of the sun, the source of all the sparks (10.41).

 When we offer our entire consciousness to Krishna, he reciprocates by filling our entire consciousness with his supremely sweet presence.

 Thus, when the part offers it whole to the Whole – we offer our entire consciousness to Krishna – the Whole makes the part whole: Krishna helps us relish completeness.